Strategic clarity at the intersection of psychology, communication, and organizational life

 This is especially relevant in environments that carry a lot of responsibility, or where the systems are complex and the results high-stakes.
 That might look like:

-Mission-driven organizations seeking to better align their work and values
+Mission-driven organizations whose work and values are drifting apart

 Leadership teams navigating growth, change, or internal friction